SchlossLab/Sze_PCRSeqEffects_mSphere_2019/README.md

-## What the Taq?
-The Influence of High Fidelity DNA Polymerase on 16S rRNA Gene Sequencing
+## The Influence of High Fidelity DNA Polymerase on 16S rRNA Gene Sequencing

 **Background.** An increasing body of research has found that various methodological steps can have an impact on the observed microbial community when using 16S rRNA